iztiar/iztiar-core/docs/Taxonomy.md

 Besides of `NODE_ENV` variable which is rather limited, Iztiar honors the `IZTIAR_ENV` variable which can be used to suit your own needs.

+- Feature

+As the name says, a feature is anything which provides something (hope valuable) to the Iztiar family: a new UI, a new broker, another gateway, a new set of colors, a new implementation of an interface, an add-on for a particular class, and so on.

+Iztiar distinguishes between two types of features:

+    - a feature which runs in its own process, aka a service in the system sens, aka a daemon

+        Examples of such features are `coreController`, `coreBroker`, ...
+        Iztiar uses the term `service` to qualify such a feature.

+    - a (sub-) feature which rather acts as an add-on to another feature.

+        Examples of such features are `pidUsage`, ...
+        Iztiar uses the term `add-on` to qualify such a feature.

+So, Iztiar may be extended with services and add-ons which both provide new features, or replace or add something to existing ones.

+The features provided by a plugin SHOULD be advertised in the `package.json` file of the corresponding module.
+See our [package.json](./package.json.md) documentation for more information on that.

 - Gateway

 A gateway is something which manages some devices of the same nature.
 Common example of gateways are protocol gateways which manage a given protocol, e.g. Z-Wave gateway, Zigbee gateway, MySensors gateway, RFXCom gateway, and so on.